pluja/awesome-privacy/README.md

 <img width="16" src="misc/check.png"> </img> Instead use Rotki, an awesome, feature-rich and open source app:
 - [Rotki](https://github.com/rotki/rotki) - An awesome portfolio tracking, analytics, accounting and tax reporting application that protects your privacy.
+- [pivx2bitcoin](https://pivx2bitcoin.com) - Awesome private crypto swap.
+No accounts, no signups, no JavaScript, no tracking, no analytics.
+Tor and VPN friendly, too.

 ## Databases
 <img width="16" src="misc/forbidden.png"> </img> Avoid using privative databases which you don't control such as Google Firebase.